qdegroot/vmLogger/README.md

 		connect_info.csv

-Python 3.x:
-	>Available for free download from the web
-	>Make sure to add python to PATH variable for command line
 pyVmomi:
-	>Once python 3.x is available, use the command 'pip install pyvmomi' to install pyvmomi Materials=>connect_info.csv:
+	>'pip install pyvmomi'
+Materials=>connect_info.csv:
-	>one hostname per row
+	>one hostname per row.
+Domain necessary.
 Materials=>write_list:
 	>log of the past few files written.
-Automatically updates, pls no touch.
-Logs:
-	>Past few logs saved here by date.
+However many filenames are written here when the whole system is set is how many logs        the program will keep.

 ===========
 USAGE
 ===========

-Run daily, read logs in Logs folder if you feel like it.
+Run daily, read logs in Logs folder the program generates if you feel like it.

--To change hosts logged: add lines to connect_info.csv, delete hostnames if you feel like it, please no blank lines -To change username and password: open env_logger.py with your favorite editor and change the user and pwd vars at the end
+-To change hosts logged: add lines to connect_info.csv, delete hostnames if you feel like it, please no blank lines -To change username and password: open env_logger.py with your favorite editor and change the user and pwd vars at the end -To change number of log files the program keeps: add fake filenames to the top of write_list